OCA/sale-workflow/sale_service_fleet/README.rst

 ==================

-This module was written to extend the functionality of sale service project and allow you to assign a vehicle to a sale order, so when the project is created the vehicle is assigned to it.
+This module was written to extend the functionality of sale service project and allow you to assign a vehicle to analytic accounts and/or sale orders.

 Usage
 =====

 To use this module, you need to:

-1. Create a vehicle in fleet menu and assign it to a sale order.
+1. Go to Fleet -> Vehicle and create new.
+2. Go to Sales -> Contracts and assign a vehicle to an analytic account.
+3. Go to Sales -> Sales Orders and create new assign an analytic account related with a vehicle or assign vehicle directly.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot